 How do I show that I have enough money?

-If you apply for a 2-year residence permit, you must have at least 13,440 EUR on your account (=560 EUR/month) as a bank deposit.
-If you apply for a one-year residence permit, you must have 6,720 EUR on your account.
+With the new legislation, students must prove that they have sufficient financial resources to cover the first year of their studies, defined as 560 euros per month or 6,720 euros per year.
 Make sure the bank statement indicates the student as the only account owner.
 A shared account is not accepted.
 Attach your own bank statements to demonstrate that you have the required funds to cover living expenses in Finland.
 Do not remove the funds from the account at any time during the processing of your application.

 Additionally, you must attach supporting documents that explain the source of the funds on your account.
 The more stable and transparent your income (source) is, the more likely it is that you will get a positive decision.